Tinkerforge/doc/en/source/Software/Brickd_Install_Windows.rst

 :ref:`Brick Viewer<brickv>`.

 .. note::
- Under Windows 7 it is possible that Windows tries to install the drivers automatically and you don't have the choice to choose them manually.
+ On Windows 7 it is possible that Windows tries to install the drivers automatically and you don't have the choice to choose them manually.
  This automatic driver installation can fail without your notice.
 If you don't see Bricks in the Brick Viewer, please check in